 Integrate and synthesize coursework into research and scholarly activities.

-Analyze the selected area of research within the context of related theories.
+Analyze the selected area of research within the context of related theories and focus on solution generation.

+Formulate purpose of proposed research, explore the significance of the problem and generate specific aims of the research.

 Identify and critically evaluate published research relevant to the chosen dissertation topic.

+Create a formal proposed method for research.

 Describe the components of a program of research, research trajectory, and the process for developing a program of research.